Bozhentsi is one of the most beautiful and picturesque villages in Bulgaria and a site of cultural importance.

-This historical and architectural reserve is not a museum and there is no admission fee to enter the village, although within Bozhentsi you will find a few National Revival houses which have been turned into museums enabling us to visit and take a look back in time as to how the locals once lived.
+The village is designated a historical and architectural reserve.
+The hamlet is free to enter and wander around the many cobbled streets and paths.
+Bozhentsi has several National Revival house museums enabling us to visit and take a look back in time as to how the locals once lived.

 Origins of Bozhentsi

 Legend has it that a noblewoman arrived from the old capital of Tarnovo.
 She came to make her home in the area after her husband had been killed while defending Tsaravets fortress by the invading Ottomans.

 Tarnovo was the first European capital to fall to the Turks after a three month sige in 1393 AD.

 The lady was called Bozhana and she came with her children and other noble families who all brought a different culture to the area.